ShizukaDonaghue/serene-meditation/README.md

 * The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons so that the website loads quickly.
 * The colour scheme ideas and actual colour palette were generated with [Coolors.co](https://coolors.co/).
 * Images within the website were compressed with [Compressor.io](https://compressor.io/) so that the website loads quickly.
+* [Grammarly](https://app.grammarly.com/) was used to fix grammatical errors across the project.

 ## Testing